 Skip to main content

-Some SDK functionality — including policy management, authorization decisions, and KAS registry operations — is provided through a platform service client rather than through the core SDK.
+Some SDK functionality — including policy management and authorization decisions — is provided through a platform service client rather than through the core SDK.
+This page explains the difference and when you'll use each.

 Core SDK vs. Platform Service Client